 Omentectomy.
 This is surgery to remove the thin tissue that covers the stomach and intestines.

 Cytoreductive/debulking surgery.
 This surgery is used for women with metastatic cancer, which is cancer that has spread to another part of the body.
 The goal of cytoreductive surgery is to remove as much tumor as is safely possible.
 This may include removing tissue from nearby organs, such as the spleen, liver, and part of the small bowel or colon.
-This may involve removing part of each of these organs.
-This procedure can help reduce a person’s symptoms.
-It may help increase the effectiveness of other treatment, such as chemotherapy, given after surgery to control the disease that remains.
+This may also involve removing part of each of these organs.
+This procedure can help reduce a person’s symptoms, as it removes masses that may be pressing on other organs.
+It may help increase the effectiveness of other treatment(s) given after surgery, such as chemotherapy, to control the disease that remains.
 If the disease has spread beyond the ovaries, fallopian tubes, or peritoneum, doctors may use chemotherapy to shrink the tumor before cytoreductive or debulking surgery.
 This is called neoadjuvant chemotherapy.
+Your doctor may also administer chemotherapy during the time of surgery.
+A newly described method of this is called hyperthermic intraperitoneal chemotherapy (HIPEC).

 Debulking surgery should be performed by an experienced gynecologic oncologist.
 Talk with your doctor before surgery about the risks and benefits of this procedure.
-Ask about the surgeon’s experience with debulking surgery.
+Ask about the surgeon’s experience with debulking surgery and whether the surgery will be performed in a minimally invasive way or by an open incision.
+Sometimes, the surgery can be done robotically.
+Talk with your doctor about the different surgical options.

 Side effects of surgery

-Surgery causes short-term pain and tenderness.
+Surgery can cause mild or more severe side effects.
+It typically causes short-term pain and tenderness.
 If there is pain, the doctor will prescribe an appropriate medication.
 For several days after the operation, you may have difficulty emptying your bladder (urinating) and/or having bowel movements.
+Surgery can also cause more severe effects, including infection, bleeding, or injury to other organs.

 If the surgeon removes both ovaries, a woman can no longer become pregnant.
 The loss of both ovaries eliminates the body's source of sex hormones, resulting in early menopause.
 Soon after surgery, a woman is likely to have menopausal symptoms, including hot flashes and vaginal dryness.